High Ridge is a private, gated community of forty view parcels ranging in size from five to twenty acres in a 280 acre subdivision above the

 resident.
 A wilderness buffer of 200 acres maintains the sense of privacy and solitude.

-Each parcel is configured to take advantage of the views and has electricity, phone, high speed internet and water connections.
+Each parcel is configured to take advantage of the views and has electricity, phone, internet and water connections.

 A private, dead end paved road serves the entire development.